imaginationtech/constrainedrandom/docs/howto.rst

 ..  code-block:: python

+    import random

-    from constrainedrandom import Random, RandObj
+    from constrainedrandom import RandObj

-    rand = Random(0)
+    # Ensure repeatability.
+    random.seed(0)

+    # Create an instance of RandObj.
-    r = RandObj(rand)
+    r = RandObj()
     # Add a random variable called 'foo',
-    # whose value is greater than or equal to 4 and less than 42
+    # whose value is greater than or equal to 4 and less than 42.
     r.add_rand_var('foo', domain=range(4, 42))
     # Add a random variable called 'bar',
-    # whose value is one of the first 5 prime numbers
+    # whose value is one of the first 5 prime numbers.
     r.add_rand_var('bar', domain=(2, 3, 5, 7, 11))
     # Add a random variable called 'baz',
     # whose value is a distribution weighted to choose 0 half of the time,